 - Similar to a content inventory, you can run a ROT (Redundant, Outdated, and Trivial) analysis on your content and identify what content is redundant, outdated, and trivial (not used).

-2. Manage your IA
+2. Manage your intranet information architecture

 - When adding a new section of content to your intranet, reach out to users to understand and learn how they may organize the content (consider running a mini card sorting exercise for a single section).